-In recognition of the history of academic success by students who have completed the certificate or master’s in PCOM's graduate program in biomedical sciences, the following policy has been approved by the Faculty Committee on DO Admissions for the 2017-2018 academic year.REQUEST PROGRAM INFORMATION
+In recognition of the history of academic success by students who have completed the certificate or master’s in PCOM's graduate program in biomedical sciences, the following policy has been approved by the Faculty Committee on DO Admissions.APPLY ONLINE

-To receive a guaranteed interview, biomedical sciences students must meet these criteria:
+To receive a guaranteed interview to PCOM's Doctor of Osteopathic Medicine (DO) program, biomedical sciences students must meet these criteria:

 Students from either campus can interview at either or both campuses.

-Current first-year biomed students may qualify for conditional admittance into the DO program subject to these criteria and conditions:
+Current first-year biomedical sciences students may qualify for conditional acceptance into the DO program subject to these criteria and conditions:

-First-year biomed students who accept an offer of conditional admittance to the DO program must successfully complete the first year of the biomed program earning a “B” or better in each course.
-If this condition is not met, the acceptance may be revoked.
+First-year biomedical sciences students who accept an offer of conditional acceptance to the DO program must successfully complete the first year of the biomedical sciences program earning a “B” or better in each course.
+If this condition is not met, conditional acceptance may be revoked.

-Current second-year Biomed students may qualify for conditional admittance into the DO program subject to these criteria and conditions:
+Current second-year biomedical sciences students may qualify for conditional acceptance into the DO program subject to these criteria and conditions:

-Second-year biomed students who accept an offer of conditional admittance to the DO program must successfully complete the master’s year of the biomed program earning at least a “B” or “P” in each course.
-If this condition is not met, the acceptance may be revoked.
+Second-year biomedical sciences students who accept an offer of conditional acceptance to the DO program must successfully complete the master’s year of the biomedical sciences program earning at least a “B” or “P” in each course.
+If this condition is not met, conditional acceptance may be revoked.

 The Faculty Committee on DO Admissions reviews all applications holistically, considering all aspects of the application and its supporting materials.